FAQGURU/FAQGURU/topics/en/ruby.md

 * https://raw.githubusercontent.com/undr/ruby-trivia/master/README.md

 [[↑] Back to top](#Ruby)
 ### What is the value of the variable "upcased" in the below piece of code?
-(Senior)

 Let’s take a look at `puts` as below: